jcrvz/customhys/README.md

 **Customising optimisation metaheuristics via hyper-heuristic search** (CUSTOMHyS).
 This framework provides tools for solving, but not limited to, continuous optimisation problems using a hyper-heuristic approach for customising metaheuristics.
 Such an approach is powered by a strategy based on Simulated Annealing.
 Also, several search operators serve as building blocks for tailoring metaheuristics.
 They were extracted from ten well-known metaheuristics in the literature.

 Detailed information about this framework can be found in [1, 2].
-Plus, the code for the module is well-documented, so many details are provided.
+Plus, the code for each module is well-documented.

 ### 🛠 Requirements:
 Python 3.7 and higher.
 Packages: NumPy 1.18.5, SciPy 1.5.0, Matplotlib 3.2.2, json 2.0.9, tqdm 4.47.0.